graninas/automatic-whitebox-testing-showcase/README.md

   getTag _ = "GenerateGUIDEntry"
 ```

-The second type class, MockedResult, allows to extract a mock value from the entry:
+The second type class, `MockedResult`, allows to extract a mock value from the entry:

 ```haskell
 class RRItem rrItem => MockedResult rrItem native where